Pandia Health

 Style Guide

-To prepare users to complete the flow, we inserted a list of required documents at the beginning of the sign-up flow.
-Each listed item also had an information icon to address potential questions or concerns a user might have.
+To prepare users to complete sign-up, we inserted a list of required documents at the beginning of the flow.
+We placed an information icon next to each required document to address potential questions or concerns.
 When clicked, these icons opened modals with in-depth explanations for users who matched our Careful Carol persona, while still remaining unobtrusive for users who didn’t need more information, such as those belonging to our Quick Katie persona.

 Required Documents